Jump to content

 1. Anyone can use it to begin implementing a proposal process.
 You don't have to be a proposal specialist, let alone a recognized proposal process geek like myself.

 2. There is no excuse for not having a working proposal process.
-You can't blame not knowing how to use Visio for having an out-of-date flowchart.
+You can't blame not having a flowcharting app.
 You can't blame not having enough time.
 You can't blame having an immature organization.
 You can have the start of a working process by the end of the day.

 3. Process acceptance does not require people to agree on a bunch of steps.
 All you need to do is get everyone to agree on a half-dozen or so goals.
 Then help them achieve the goals that they agreed to.
 With this one change, your process shifts from a burden you are assigning to others and becomes an asset that helps people.